nilesr/formgen/README.md

 ### Big stuff

-- multiple forms per table
 - custom handlebars templates (relatively easy)

 ### Small stuff

 - test special \_finalize label
 - test scatterplots
-- test goto
+- test inputAttributes.timeFormat
 - more testing of user_branch
 - more testing of goto to another section
 - If the last thing in your initial section (if you provide one) is a 'do section', it will show "next" instead of "finalize" on the last screen in the subsection but it will finalize anyways
 	- Temporary workaround is to set default_initial, but I'd like to not do that.
 	- There's no way to know if this is the last prompt the user is going to see without evaling all the do_sections that come after the current screen (e.g. soi and smg), potentially going back up the chain as well.
 May not be a real solution
-- Multiple forms per table (could have implications for translations)
+	- \^ that basically means `WONTFIX`
 - Document custom prompt types
 - signature (just need to know the name of the activity to start, can scrape it by setting breakpoint in doAction in survey)
 - NaN showing for total count in STATIC list views (sometimes)